Alfuroot/Pearpository/PersistenceControllerTutorial.md

-# Why create a custom persitence controller
+# Why creating a custom persitence controller

-Using auto generated code from coreData is easy but it doesn't give a lot of space to customize its code and edit functions, that why we decided to create our personal persistence controller.
+Using auto generated code from coreData is easy but it doesn't give a lot of space to customize its code and edit functions.
+That why we decided to create our personal persistence controller.

 # Persistence controller creation

-In order to do it create a new file and create a struct like this:
+In order to do it, create a new file and create a struct like this:

 ```swift